jeffjewett/aerospike-migrations/README.md

   .option("sslkey", "/dbfs/<path-to-certs>/key_file.key.pk8" )
 ```

-If SSL is enabled on the source database, substitute either of the above read statements for that shown in the Section 5 Scala Notebook, below.
+If SSL is enabled on the source database, substitute either of the above read statements for those shown in the Scala Notebooks, below.

-4)  Mount an S3 bucket in Databricks
+## Mount an S3 bucket in Databricks

-1)  Create an AWS S3 API User
+#### (1) Create an AWS S3 API User

 From AWS IAM console => Users
 ![aws-iam-i1](https://user-images.githubusercontent.com/12547186/156036668-b57bfde2-298f-44de-ae27-b142b6210f57.png)